ApiLogicServer/Docs/docs/Sample-AI.md

     Creating an API and an admin app using a framework takes too long, and is far too complex.
 AI and automation can create systems in minutes rather than weeks or months, dramatically simpler, and fully customizable with tools and approaches you already know.

-    In this demo, we'll show how to create a complete system using VS Code, Copilot, and API Logic Server (open source).
+    In this demo, we'll show how to create a complete system using VS Code, Copilot, and API Logic Server.
 We'll then add business logic with rules, and use Python to add a custom endpoint and Kafka integration.

 # Overview

 As shown below, you can submit a Natural Language description of a database to Copilot.
 This creates a Python data model (SQLAlchemy classes).

 You then use API Logic Server CLI to create an executable project from the model.
-Alternatively, you can create a project by identifying an existing database.
+Alternatively, you can create a project by identifying an existing database (pre-installed).

 * The project is ***executable,*** providing an API and an admin app, enabling agile collaboration and unblocking custom app dev.